HirsuteJim/TypeScriptLab/README.md

 Now that our game is functional, we'll be adding in some backend functionality to store how many wins each player has in a scoreboard.

 - [ ] First, let's take a look at your backend.
-In your `server.js` file, you have three endpoints set up.
+In your `server.ts` file, you have three endpoints set up.
 You will be building out the middleware for each of these endpoints, located in the `playerController.ts` file.
 For this unit, we will be using the `db.json` file as our database.
 We will read from and write to our file using Node's `fs` module.

 - [ ] While we are looking at this server file, let's go ahead an uncomment the global error handler so that we can add some typing to it.
   - [ ] Define a type called `ServerError` that corresponds to the default error.
   - [ ] Let's also type the parameters that our error handling function takes.
 Remember, error handlers in Express must take in four arguments: an **error**, the **request**, **response**, and the **next function**.
     - If you look at the `package.json`, you'll see that we've installed a [package](https://www.npmjs.com/package/@types/express) called `@types/express`.
-This package adds types to Express's library and makes them available for us to import - which we're doing at the top of our `server.js` file. `Request`, `Response`, and `NextFunction` are types that correspond to Express's request/response objects and the `next` function.
+This package adds types to Express's library and makes them available for us to import - which we're doing at the top of our `server.ts` file. `Request`, `Response`, and `NextFunction` are types that correspond to Express's request/response objects and the `next` function.
     - For the first parameter, you can use the `ServerError` type you just created.

 - [ ] Before we build out our middleware, let's revisit our `Board.tsx` file and add some code to the `getScores` function.
 This function should make an AJAX request to the `/api` route.
 As you saw earlier, this function is invoked in two places: in the `componentDidMount` that gets the scores on load, and in the `checkForWinner` function to update the database whenever a player wins.
 Set up this method so that it can make both types of requests.
 By making the parameters optional, you've enabled some more flexibility in this function.
 For the `POST` method, make sure to include the winning player on the request body.
   - Remember to type the callbacks for your chained `then` and `catch` invocations!
-(Refer to the responses being returned in `server.js` for what data type the arguments should be.)
+(Refer to the responses being returned in `server.ts` for what data type the arguments should be.)
   - We will want our response object to be of type `Scoreboard` after it's parsed.

 - [ ] Now that the frontend is looking good, let's go work on your controllers!
 In the `playerController.ts` file, you will find a `playerController` object being exported.
 This object contains the methods `getScores` and `updateScores`.
 Before we add functionality to the middleware, let's first create an alias for the controller.
 As with the `BoxProps` and `RowProps` aliases, this type can either be declared in the file it's being used, or imported fromo the `type.ts` file.
 This alias should be an object with each of the middleware functions as properties.